souradeep-das/Proffeth/README.md

       Course variables updated- Checking if the attributes of a course has been udated

+    (These tests show that the course requests are successfully accepted by a trainer who will provide content for the course)

     Add video to course

       Other person than the acceptor trying to add a video-should fail- Checking if a person is able to add content to other peoples course

       Course acceptor adding a video- Checking if the trainer of a course is able to add video

+    (These test is important because it shows the proper addition of content to a course, restricting access to only the creator of the course to add content)

     Get Video links of a course

       Any other person gets the video links of the course-should not allow- Checking if only the student is able to get the course content information

+      (This test shows if only the student enrolled in the course is able to retrieve the course contents.
+Any other person who is not enrolled to the course and getting access to the content will result in a security breach)

 # Running the Application
 **Dependencies**